 All MPS admission decision letters will be sent to applicants by/before April 1.

 There is no Early Decision or Priority Deadline for the MPS.
-All MPS application components must be submitted to the Clinton School application platform by the January 20th deadline.
+All MPS application components must be submitted to the Clinton School application platform by the regular deadline.
 All final decisions about acceptance into the program will be mailed by/before April 1.

 For those Clinton School applicants who are interested in pursuing a concurrent degree, please complete the respective application for your desired concurrent degree program with whom we currently partner.

 Information about their respective applications, testing requirements, deadlines, and tuition costs can be found below.

 If and when a student has been admitted into both the MPS and their concurrent program of choice, the student may then plan to enroll into their respective concurrent degree course program.

 Clinton School students come from diverse personal, educational, professional, political, and service backgrounds.
 The Clinton School highly values and seeks this diversity, and consequently, there are no specific prerequisite courses.
 In fact, within our Fall 2018 enrollment class, there were over 30 different undergraduate majors represented among the 40 enrolling students.